Understanding Technology and Cybersecurity Due Diligence

 Ensure your data room request includes:

-Network architecture diagrams
+Network architecture diagrams.

-Source code repositories and access logs
+Source code repositories and access logs.

-Security policies and incident reports
+Security policies and incident reports.

-DevOps documentation
+DevOps documentation.

-Product roadmap and release history
+Product roadmap and release history.

-Software license summaries
+Software license summaries.

-IP registrations and legal documents
+IP registrations and legal documents.

 Final Thoughts: Tech Due Diligence as a Deal Maker (or Breaker)

 Technology and cybersecurity risks are deal-critical.
-Skipping thorough tech due diligence can result in costly surprises, integration nightmares, or lost value.
+Skipping through thorough tech due diligence can result in costly surprises, integration nightmares, or lost value.

 On the flip side, identifying scalable, secure, and well-managed tech infrastructure can justify a premium valuation and even create new growth opportunities post-close.